Before you leave for your dream destination, make sure to take care of a few things. Below you will find 5 things to do before you leave on vacation.

 1. CALL YOUR CREDIT CARD COMPANY

-I always call them before I leave the country.
+No matter if you travel often or not, you should always call your credit card company before you travel.
 I have had the unfortunate experience to be in a foreign country, trying to make a purchase and not be able to because the card was declined.
 This wasn’t because I didn’t have any credit, it was because the credit card company was trying to protect me from fraudulent charges.

 I had to call them and straighten everything out.
 It was a simple phone call but if you don’t have access to a phone, trying to make a call can be an arduous process.
 So, let your CC company know where you will be traveling before you leave.
 And if you have a CC or debit card through your bank, let them know.